Twelve Principal Tatchlan Faces banner

 Hashahanu

-Face of Contemplation
+The Face of Contemplation

 Commonly, each has their eye on the side of their head, looking out at the viewer.
 The gender can be Complete, female or male; they are also often free of any gender reference.
 The Face customarily displays turbulent water-like hair forming swirling curls.
 Hashahanu has the eight legs of the most-ancient ‘ Wise Spider Glyph.’

-Hashahanu Ceremonial Costume
+Hashahanu Face Dancer Costume

 Hashahanu Bestowals